 Here in the UK, renewable energy sources generate nearly a third of our power – and half of that comes from wind.

 Wind farms are really effective in this country, as it’s extremely windy (especially at sea).
 And also because we’ve got a large coastline with shallow water.
 Which makes it easy to install wind turbines.

 How renewable energy can be stored

 Renewable energy can usually be stored in batteries.
 On a large scale, these batteries are found in power plants – but, on a smaller scale, you can also find them inside people’s homes.

 Check out our vehicle-to-grid technology trial that allows electric vehicle drivers to store power in their cars – and then sell it back to the National Grid when it’s needed.

 Storage heaters can also be used to store energy (their name is a bit of a giveaway).
-We’ve teamed up with storage-heater specialists Dimplex, for home heating that’s more planet-friendly.
-Their Quantum system stores heat efficiently, releasing it only when you need it.
+Learn more about different smart storage heaters in our complete guide.